Vinegar Joe (band): History

-Vinegar Joe evolved out of Dada, a 12-piece Stax-influenced, jazz/blues rock fusion band.
-Dada released one eponymous album in 1970, with a line up including vocalist Elkie Brooks and guitarist Pete Gage.
-Singer Robert Palmer, formerly with The Alan Bown Set joined Dada after the album had been recorded.
+Vinegar Joe evolved out of Dada, a 12-piece Stax Records-influenced, jazz/blues rock fusion band.
+Dada released one eponymous album in 1970, with a line-up including vocalist Elkie Brooks and guitarist Pete Gage.
+Singer Robert Palmer, formerly with the Alan Bown Set, joined after the album had been recorded.
 Dada were signed by Ahmet Ertegun for Atlantic Records.
-After their US tour, Ahmet sub-licensed them to Chris Blackwell of Island Records for the UK and rest of the world, with instructions to reduce the line up to form Vinegar Joe in 1971, adding keyboard player Dave Thompson, but the band was still without a drummer.
+After their US tour, Ahmet sub-licensed them to Chris Blackwell of Island Records for the UK and rest of the world, with instructions to reduce the line-up to form Vinegar Joe in 1971, adding keyboard player Dave Thompson, but the band was still without a drummer.
 Phil Collins had unsuccessfully applied for the job.
 Conrad Isidore and Rob Tait drummed on the first album.
-Tim Hinkley added keyboards alongside Dave Thompson and it was Hinkley who appeared on the cover of the first album.
-Their debut LP Vinegar Joe was released in April 1972 on Island Records in the UK and Atco Records in the US.
+Tim Hinkley added keyboards alongside Dave Thompson, and was depicted on the cover of their debut album Vinegar Joe, which was released in April 1972 on Island Records in the UK and Atco Records in the US.
 The album cover featured plasticine models of the band created by John Padley.

 Tim Hinkley took over from Thompson on keyboards and was succeeded by John Hawken.
 Drummer Rob Tait played the first series of live shows succeeded by John Woods.
 Mike Deacon took over on keyboards.
 During recording of their second album, Rock'n Roll Gypsies, also released in 1972, Keef Hartley played drums.
 Guitarist Jim Mullen also joined the band for this record and played on the US tour.
 The artwork for the album was supplied by Hipgnosis.
 Drummer Pete Gavin joined the band prior to the US tour and recording of their third and final album Six Star General released in 1973.
 The band dissolved in the spring of 1974.
 Alan Powell played drums during the band's final weeks.

 Subsequently, Brooks and Palmer went on to enjoy success as solo musicians.
-Gage became a record producer and arranger, working with Brooks, his wife, until their divorce, and a range of musicians such as Joan Armatrading and specialising in upcoming rockabilly and punk bands including as Restless and King Kurt.
+Gage became a record producer and arranger, working with his wife Brooks (until their divorce) and a range of musicians such as Joan Armatrading, specialising in upcoming rockabilly and punk bands including Restless and King Kurt.